Kale – Health Benefits, Nutrition Facts & How to Select, Store & Prepare - NOURISH Cooking Co.

 Potassium also relaxes arteries, helping to lower blood pressure and maintain a healthy heart.

-Besides that, Kale contains substances called bile acid sequestrants that reduce the amount of cholesterol in the body, leading to a reduced risk of heart disease over time.
-Studies have shown that if kale is juiced or steamed it still has these benefits.
+Besides that, kale contains substances called bile acid sequestrants that reduce the amount of cholesterol in the body, leading to a reduced risk of heart disease over time.
+Studies have shown that if kale is juiced or steamed, it still has these benefits.

-Kale is also a good source of magnesium and eating plenty of magnesium may be protective against heart disease and type 2 diabetes.
+Kale is also a good source of magnesium, and eating plenty of magnesium may be protective against heart disease and type 2 diabetes.

 Kale helps support bone health

 Kale is high in minerals that many people are deficient in, including calcium!
-It is a fantastic source of plant-based calcium which is needed for strong bones and teeth.
-It also contains oxalate which makes calcium more available for absorption in the body.
+It is a fantastic source of plant-based calcium, which is needed for strong bones and teeth.
+It also contains oxalate, which makes calcium more available for absorption in the body.

-Kale helps support skin and hair
+Kale helps support skin and hair health

 Vitamin A helps the growth of all body tissues, including skin and hair.
 Without enough vitamin A, the risk of developing eczema and other skin inflammation problems increases.
 A healthy vitamin A intake should result in a soft, oily scalp and skin.
-It may also strengthen hair and prevent premature hair loss.
+It may also strengthen the hair and prevent premature hair loss.

 Luckily, kale is a great source of beta-carotene, which the body converts into vitamin A when needed.

-Kale also contains vitamin C which the body uses to build and maintain collagen which is a protein that provides structure to skin, hair, and bones.
+Kale also contains vitamin C, which the body uses to build and maintain collagen, which is a protein that provides structure to skin, hair, and bones.

 Buying Kale: What to Look For